protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 -   *src-gen*
 -   *src-gen-info*

-To start the model, you should call etStart from the Dave&trade; generated main function.
+To start the model, you should call etStart from the DAVE&trade; generated main function.

 ![image](images/400-DaveMain.png)

 ###Step 3:###
 Now everything is arranged to start modeling with eTrice.

-The first step is to import some predefined services.
+One of the benefits of a modeling language like ROOM is, that it is very easy to build model based libraries either domain specific or for common use.
+Some common services are part of the eTrice distribution so that we can use it out of the box.
+The first application we want to create is a blinking LED, therefore we use the eTrice timing service.
+We just have to import the libraries.
 Open the *BlinkyTutorial.room* and add the two import statements:

 ```room
 RoomModel BlinkyTutorial {